CormacIB/InvoiceProcessor/README.md

 IMPORTANT NOTE: These categories have been made specifically for a coffee shop- if you are using this for a different resteraunt, follow the template but you will need to essentially input your own inventory, or have an LLM do it for you if you are comfortable with that.

+Requires Python to work so pls install on your device if you want to use this.
+Still working out smooth installation so requires running python -m pip install pypdf pdfplumber reportlab pyinstaller

+This is a known bug in the installer- in theory pyinstaller should be able to handle this?

 ---

 ## What it does